vishnu-rgb/website-3/README.rst

 Installing system dependencies
 ------------------------------

-Some system dependencies need to be satisfied first:
+Make sure you have install these system dependencies on your system first:

 - Python 3 and its package manager pip3.
 (It may also be installed as just "pip", but check whether that installs Python 2 packages.)